palnabarun/landing/content/cv/index.md

 ---

-Below is a copy of my Curriculum Vitae last updated on 4/5/2018.
-(I know it is a bit old and I plan to update it soon)
+Below is a copy of my Curriculum Vitae last updated on 02/09/2019.

 You can also reach out to me [here](mailto:pal@nabarun.in).